mrcavalcanti/mosaicoo/GOVERNANCE.md

 ## Voting

-The Grafana project usually runs by informal consensus, however sometimes a formal decision must be made.
+The Mosaicoo project usually runs by informal consensus, however sometimes a formal decision must be made.

 Depending on the subject matter, as laid out [above](#decision-making), different methods of voting are used.